Shubham076/DB-Indexes/MySqlAndPostgres.md

 -   **Row-Level Locking**: InnoDB uses row-level locking for write operations.
 When a row is being updated, it's locked, preventing other write operations on that row until the transaction completes.

 -   **Non-Locking Reads**: By default, reads in InnoDB under the `REPEATABLE READ` isolation level do not acquire locks on the data they retrieve, works with a snapshot of the database taken at the start of the transaction.
 This means that read operations can proceed without waiting for other transactions to release their locks.
+Here snapshot means transaction will read the versions of rows that were the latest as of the start of the transaction.

 **No Snapshot for Writes**: When performing write operations (like `UPDATE` or `INSERT`), InnoDB doesn't use a snapshot of the row.
 It directly modifies the current version of the row and locks it.